How to Look for a Job While You Are Employed

 Are job seekers who are currently employed more desirable candidates?
 Many experts believe so, but you may wonder how to look for a job while you are employed.
 It can be tricky to conduct your search without arousing your boss's suspicions.
 She could start looking for your replacement before you are ready to move on.
 These tips can keep you from running into trouble:

 Consider any equipment that is owned by your boss off-limits when it comes to your job search.
 That means, never use a company-issued telephone, computer, or email address.
-Don't even go online through the wifi in your office.
-There's a good chance your employer could be monitoring your communication in the workplace, as revealed by surveys conducted by the American Management Association over the last decade (The Latest on Workplace Monitoring and Surveillance).
+Don't even go online through the WiFi in your office.
+There's a good chance your employer could be monitoring your communication in the workplace, as revealed by surveys conducted by the American Management Association over the last decade.

 If you have to conduct any business related to your job search while you are at work, use your own cell phone.
 Make sure it isn't a company-issued one. instead of logging into the company wifi, sign onto your data plan.
 To send email, only use a personal account.
 Never give your work email address to communicate with prospective employers.